deeptho/linux_media/README.md

   However, by specifying the bbframes_auto=1 as a module option to stid35.ko, or by sending the command DTV_OUTPUT_BBFRAMES in the FE_SET_PROPERTY frontend ioctl during tuning, this embedding can be forced.
-In that case the bbframes of **all** strems are embebedded into a single PID transport stream.
+In that case the bbframes of **all** streams are embebedded into a single PID transport stream.
   This is useful to work around a hardware bug, which in rare cases prevents correct reception of multi-streams.
   It is also useful to receive and decode all streams simultaneously, while using only a single demod.